tibco/platform-provisioner/README.md

 /bin/bash -c "$(curl -fsSL https://${GITHUB_TOKEN}@raw.githubusercontent.com/tibco/platform-provisioner/main/dev/platform-provisioner.sh)"
 ```

-> [!Note]
-> By default, the script will download the latest docker image from dockerhub.
-> We have a pre-built docker image at [dockerhub](https://hub.docker.com/repository/docker/syantibco/platform-provisioner/general).

-## Run the platform-provisioner in headless mode with tekton pipeline
+## Run the Platform Provisioner in headless mode with the Tekton pipeline

-The platform-provisioner can be run in headless mode with tekton installed in the target Kubernetes cluster.
+The platform-provisioner can be run in headless mode with Tekton installed in the target Kubernetes cluster.
-In this case, the recipe and pipeline will be scheduled by tekton and run in the target Kubernetes cluster.
+In this case, the recipe and pipeline will be scheduled by Tekton and run in the target Kubernetes cluster.

 ### Prerequisite